osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/PI Adapter for BACnet data source configuration.md

 ## Discovery
 The BACnet adapter is able to discover available BACnet devices and objects defined by the data source configuration.
 For discovery of a BACnet router, the adapter sends a *Who-Is* request and waits 30 seconds to receive *I-Am* responses from available devices.
 Upon receiving an *I-Am* response, the adapter requests the *Protocol Services Supported*, *Maximum APDU Length*, *Segmentation* and *Object List* properties from the available devices.
 For discovery of a single device, the adapter will not send a *Who-Is* request but instead request properties.

-A successful discovery results in populating the [DeviceConfiguration](xref:PIAdapterforBACnetDataSelectionConfiguration#BACnet-device-configuration) and optionally, [DataSelection Configuration](xref:PIAdapterforBACnetDataSelectionConfiguration#Configure-BACnet-data-selection).
+A successful discovery results in populating the [DeviceConfiguration](xref:PIAdapterforBACnetDataSelectionConfiguration#bacnet-device-configuration) and optionally, [DataSelection Configuration](xref:PIAdapterforBACnetDataSelectionConfiguration#configure-bacnet-data-selection).
 * DataSelection will be populated with *Selected* attribute for all items set to `false`.
 * DeviceConfiguration is read-only and provides more information such as segmentation and services that are supported.
-This can help make informed decisions in data selection.
+This can help you make informed decisions in data selection.

 When the adapter starts or a new data source is configured, the adapter checks if DeviceConfiguration is populated.
 Discovery is performed only if DeviceConfiguration is empty.
 DataSelection will update by discovery only if it is empty.